eliray01/LocalScript-LuaCode/README.md

 > Local AI coding agent — one container, zero cloud.
 Runs on GPU or CPU with a single command.

-Built for **Hackathon 2026** · Python · Docker · Ollama · Qwen2.5-Coder · Make
+Built for **MWS True Tech Hack 2026** · Python · Docker · Ollama · Qwen2.5-Coder · Make

 ---